awsdocs/amazon-translate-developer-guide/doc_source/how-it-works.md

 # How Amazon Translate Works<a name="how-it-works"></a>

 The Amazon Translate service is based on neural networks trained for language translation\.
 This enables you to translate between a source language \(the original language of the text being translated\) and a target language \(the language into which the text is being translated\)\.
 It is not necessary to use English as either the source or the target language but not all language combinations are supported by Amazon Translate\.
-For more information, see [Supported Language Pairs](pairs.md)\.
+For more information, see [Supported Languages](what-is.md#what-is-languages)\.

 When working with Amazon Translate, you will provide source text and get output text:
 + **Source text**—The text that you want to translate\.
 You provide the source text in UTF\-8 format\.
-+ **Output text**—The text that Amazon Translate has translated into the target language Output text is also in UTF\-8 format\.
++ **Output text**—The text that Amazon Translate has translated into the target language\.
+Output text is also in UTF\-8 format\.
 Depending on the source and target languages, there might be more characters in the output text than in the input text\.

 The translation model has two components, the encoder and the decoder\.
 The *encoder* reads a source sentence one word at a time and constructs a semantic representation that captures its meaning\.
 The *decoder* uses the semantic representation to generate a translation one word at a time in the target language\.